Those who have been coping with high levels of stress

 Many individuals respond to traumatic experiences in different ways.
 Some go through a period of adjustment where they feel anxious or sad until the issue has resolved.
 Other times, the aftermath of surviving a trauma can be acute or have longer lasting effects such as posttraumatic stress disorder (PTSD).
 An individual suffering from PTSD can feel like the event(s) is happening over and over again.
 Reminders of the event(s) can cause an individual to feel emotional or physically tense.

 There are a number evidence based psychotherapies which will decrease, if not completely cure the symptoms of PTSD.
-Dr. Kandah is expertly trained to administer three of these treatments: prolonged exposure therapy, cognitive processing therapy, and narrative exposure therapy.
+Most of our providers are expertly trained to administer three of these treatments: prolonged exposure therapy, cognitive processing therapy, and narrative exposure therapy.

 Individuals who have recently been diagnosed or who have been coping with a chronic medical condition